What is silkscreen printing?

 • Silkscreen printing, or screen printing, is the process of passing ink through a taught mesh screen onto a substrate.

-• The screen is positioned over the substrate – be that a canvas, a T-shirt or a computer circuit.
+• The screen is positioned over the substrate.
+A canvas, a piece of paper, a T-shirt or a circuitboard, for example.

-• Blocked areas of mesh create a stencil.
-Only ‘open’ areas of mesh let ink pass through.
+• ‘Open’ areas of mesh let ink pass through.

-• Once flooded, a squeegee is pulled across the stencil with enough pressure to bring the screen into contact with the substrate.
+• Once flooded, a squeegee is pulled across the screen with enough pressure to bring it into contact with the substrate.

-Contrary to what you might assume, it is not the squeegee pushing ink through the screen that leaves an impression, it is actually the film of ink left behind as the flooded mesh peels away after making direct contact with the substrate.
-This simple process has not only been used to create modern masterpieces – from Robert Rauschenburg to Richard Hamilton – it has also sculpted the history of industry, fashion and design for over a thousand years.
+A common misunderstanding of the process is that the squeegee pushes ink through the screen to leave an impression.
+In fact, it is the film of ink left behind as the flooded mesh peels away after making direct contact with the substrate.
+This simple process hasn't only birthed modern masterpieces. from Robert Rauschenburg to Richard Hamilton, it has shaped the history of industry and design for over a thousand years.

 A squeegee pulls glow in the dark green ink across a screen on a semi-automatic printing bench.